Social Icons

 Directed by Stuart Gordon

-We are all familiar with Child’s Play (Chucky 1988) in fact some have become too familiar with the genre.
-What made Child’s Play part one better than a lot of other movies in the same genre is that Chucky was sneaking up on people to kill them, also you will notice that the moment he decided to go at them directly he got killed.
+We’re all familiar with Child’s Play (Chucky, 1988).
+In fact, some have become too familiar with the genre.
+What made Child’s Play part one better than a lot of other movies in the same genre is that Chucky was sneaking up on people to kill them.
+You’ll also notice that the moment he decided to confront them directly, he got killed.
+Here, the toys are going straight at the humans and somehow manage to kill most of them.
+Well, give them credit—they were numerous, while Chucky was just a single evil doll.

 0 comments: